Esther Jewel Akin went home to be with her Lord and Savior Jesus Christ on Thursday, March 16, 2023, after a long illness.

 In lieu of flowers, friends may make a donation in Esther’s name to a charity of their choice.

 “Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword?
-As it is written,

 For your sake we are being killed all the day long;

-We are regarded as sheep to be slaughtered.
+e are regarded as sheep to be slaughtered.

-No, in all these things we are more than conquerors through him who loved us.
-For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”
+nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”